Online Decision Making for Trading Wind Energy: Online learning in newsvendor problems

 \subsection{Regularization through average penalty anchoring}

-In a mature electricity market under a dual-price mechanism, it is common that $\psi^{+}_t=\psi^{-}_t = 0$ throughout a significant number of hours, meaning that load and generation are close to equilibrium in the system.
-From~\eqref{eq:nv_ob_online}, it is evident that, in this situation, the producer experiences no cost no matter the deviation from the actual production.
-Moreover, the gradients computed through~\eqref{eq:nv_ob_online} are zero and therefore the variable vector $\mathbf{q}_t$ is not updated, wasting information about the relationship between $E_t$ and $\mathbf{x}_t$.
-On a different front, when penalties are different from zero, they typically exhibit random behavior with sharp spikes representing highly imbalanced scenarios which, in turn, yields destabilizing updates of the vector $\mathbf{q}_t$.
+In an electricity market with a two-price imbalance settlement scheme, it is common that $\psi^{+}_t=\psi^{-}_t = 0$ over a significant number of hours, meaning that load and generation are close to being balanced.
+In this situation, from~\eqref{eq:nv_ob_online}, the producer experiences no cost no matter the deviation from the actual production.
+Moreover, the gradients computed through~\eqref{eq:nv_ob_online} are zero and therefore the variable vector $\mathbf{q}_t$ is not updated, wasting information about the relationship between $E^{\rm{F}}_t$ and $\mathbf{x}_t$.
+And, when penalties are different from zero, they typically exhibit random behavior with sharp spikes representing highly imbalanced scenarios which, in turn, yields destabilizing updates of the vector $\mathbf{q}_t$.
 To tackle both issues, we propose performing the following convex transformation of the original penalties:

 where $0 \le \mu \le 1$ and $\overline{\psi}^{+}, \overline{\psi}^{-} \in \mathbb{R}^+$ are the historical average penalties.
-This convex transformation is inspired by the concept of constraining the optimal offer around the point forecast developed in \cite{Zugno2013}, but unlike them, we do not impose hard constraints on the decision vector $\mathbf{q}_t$.
+This convex transformation is inspired by the concept of constraining the optimal offer around the point forecast proposed by \cite{Zugno2013}.
+In contrast though, we do not impose hard constraints on the decision vector $\mathbf{q}_t$.
 Instead, we smooth the objective function using as anchor the sample average optimal market quantile determined by the average market penalties $\overline{\psi}^{+}$ and $\overline{\psi}^{-}$.
 To do so, we consider a convex combination of the original objective function \eqref{eq:nv_dis_feature1} with an additional term that minimizes such a quantile,